oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

     ![Insert Data](images/insert-data.png " ")

-8. To see newly generated data in the Employees table, close the Generate Blueprint dialog, navigate to SQL workshop, and select Object browser.
+8. To see newly generated data in the Employees table, close the Generate Blueprint dialog, navigate to **SQL workshop**, and select **Object browser**.

     ![Object browser](images/object-browser6.png " ")